core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 YANG data templates are data structures defined in YANG but not intended to be implemented as part of a datastore.
 YANG data templates are defined using the 'yang-data' extension as described by RFC 8040.

-The encoding rules defined for YANG containers in section 4.2 SHOULD be used to serialize YANG data templates.
+YANG data templates SHOULD be encoded using the encoding rules of a collection as defined in {{container}}.

 Definition example from [I-D.ietf-core-comi]: